kohler/hotcrp/devel/apidoc/index.md

 ### Large queries

 A `POST` request whose `:method:` query parameter is set to `GET` is treated as if it were a `GET` request.
-This can help work around web server URL length limits.
+Use this to work around URL length limits.